vuejs/awesome-vue/README.md

  - [vue-cli](https://github.com/vuejs/vue-cli) - Simple CLI for scaffolding Vue.js projects.
  - [Vue-Django](https://github.com/NdagiStanley/vue-django) - A boilerplate to set you up in bringing the awesomeness of VueJS into a Django (Python) app.
+ - [python-vuejs](https://github.com/cstrap/python-vuejs) - Gluing Python web frameworks and Vue.js with a set of scripts.
+Basically a `vue-cli` wrapper.

 ### Client